libdebug/libdebug/README.md

 d.run()
 ```

-You can attach to an already running process using `attach` and specifying the PID.
+Alternatively, you can attach to an already running process using `attach` and specifying the PID.
 ```python
 d = debugger("./test")

 d.attach(1234)
 ```

-The Debugger has some options that can be configured by the user:
+The debugger has many more options that can be configured by the user:
 ```python
 d = debugger(argv=<"./test" | ["./test", ...]>,
     [enable_aslr=<True | False>], # defaults to False